scottTomaszewski/Howelling-Depths/docs/Cooking.md

-# DnD Cooking
+# Cooking

 ## Preparing a "Homecooked" Meal

 **Tl;DR**

-1) Meal Preparer declares they want to make a meal and the ingredients they want to use
+1. Meal Preparer declares they want to make a meal and the ingredients they want to use
-2) DM determines DC of the preparation and the `Bonus Effect Type` based on the meal
+2. DM determines DC of the preparation and the `Bonus Effect Type` based on the meal
-3) Meal Preparer rolls a `Wisdom (Survival)` check for the meal preparation
+3. Meal Preparer rolls a `Wisdom (Survival)` check for the meal preparation
-4) DM describes the preparation outcome to all players, making clear the Quality (Appearance)
+4. DM describes the preparation outcome to all players, making clear the Quality (Appearance)
-5) Consumers make a decision to eat the meal (optionally rolling to resist effects) and Bonus Effect is applied
+5. Consumers make a decision to eat the meal (optionally rolling to resist effects) and Bonus Effect is applied

 ### Meal Preparation